joaolucasmartins/VC2022/README.md

 ## Images

-The used dataset can be found in kaggle [Here](https://www.kaggle.com/datasets/andrewmvd/road-sign-detection).
+The used dataset can be found in Kaggle [Here](https://www.kaggle.com/datasets/andrewmvd/road-sign-detection).
 For the notebook to run, the dataset must be extracted to the dataset/ directory.